nbughouse/nbughouse.github.io/README.md

 3. Pick open board seats with the `[+]` buttons.
 4. Ready up once all seats are assigned.
 5. The room starts automatically when every seated player is ready.
-6. Captures are added to teammate pockets, and pocket pieces can be dropped on eligible boards.
+6. Captures are added to teammate pockets.
+7. Pocket pieces can be dropped on eligible boards.
-7. A room ends on checkmate, resignation, or timeout.
+8. A room ends on checkmate, resignation, or timeout.

+The current room model creates three boards by default.
+Every seat on every board must be occupied and ready before the room starts.

 ## Notes

-- Do not commit `dist/`; it is generated by the build workflows.
+- Do not commit `dist/`; it is generated by local builds and workflows.
-- Direct room links work on Pages because `build:pages` creates `404.html` as an SPA fallback.
+- Direct room links work on GitHub Pages because `build:pages` creates `404.html` as an SPA fallback.
-- Browser asset and room paths are based on `VITE_BASE_PATH`, so root Pages hosting and project Pages hosting both work without rewriting source paths.
+- Browser asset paths and room URLs are based on `VITE_BASE_PATH`.
+- The frontend reconnects with stored session credentials when possible; if the backend has restarted and the old credentials are stale, it creates a fresh profile.